 I have learned a lot in my first year as a mum!
 Most new parents quickly come to terms with everyday aspect such as which tog sleeping bag is best, which first foods to introduce or how amazing the jumperoo is!
-But when it comes to travelling many find it quite daunting.
+But when it comes to travelling abroad with a baby, many find it quite daunting.
 So I’ve compiled my list of top tips telling you everything you need to know for your first time flying with a baby!

 - Think about travelling times

 If your baby is small enough to sleep on the go, you can plan for a flight at any time of day.
 But once baby has established their routine you probably want to avoid disrupting that too much if you can.
 A baby who is over-tired can be a real nightmare (trust me I know!), so avoid flights that are super early in the morning- a 6am flight will mean arriving at the airport around 4am and depending on your journey time to the airport waking up might have to take place a couple of hours or more before that.
 Such an early start will disrupt anyone’s body clock, baby or not.

 Night flights are generally a good bet as baby can sleep and is less likely to get restless and want to play, although this does depend on the length of the flight.
 A 10pm-4am flight to Dubai might not be ideal but an 8pm-8am flight from London to Mexico could work perfectly.

 When flying with your baby, Changes in altitude are likely to affect your precious one’s little ears, especially if their sinuses are blocked.
 It is a good idea to encourage baby to be sucking something during take-off and landing to avoid this where possible.
 This can be by breastfeeding, bottle feeding, using a dummy or sucking a thumb.
 We have always given ours a dummy and have never had any problems.